frederikho/js_tools/_site/index.md

-## Welcome to my extremely interesting and useful Website
+## Welcome to my extremely interesting and useful website

 I have developed some scripts for everyone to enjoy them.
 Have a look and enjoy.

 My first script in javascript is the following: [Link](universe.html).

-My second script in javascript is this one: [Link](swanky_swarm.html).
+My second script in javascript is this one: [Swanky Swarm](swanky_swarm.html).

 <script src="{{ base.url | prepend: site.url }}/p5/p5.min.js"></script>
 <script src="{{ base.url | prepend: site.url }}/p5/addons/p5.sound.min.js"></script>